andgordio/mockupless/docs/Courses/LayoutBasics/Core/form-controls.md

 # Form Controls

-This article provides an overview of the basic form controls: text inputs, checkboxes, dropdown menus, buttons and other elements that allow for basic user interactions in HTML.
-All controls have default styles that can be changed using CSS, which is explored in the next section of this course.
+This article provides an overview of the basic form controls: text inputs, checkboxes, dropdown menus, buttons and other elements that allow for the basic user interactions in HTML.
+All controls have default styles that can be changed using CSS which is explored in the next section of this course.
 The [Interaction basics](./../../InteractionBasics/) course explores how you can use form controls to save user input using JavaScript and Vue.js.

 ## Button